-In this section you learn a little about the architecture of a computer and some general terms to use when talking about computer programs.
-This includes:
+- Section 1.4 - In this section you learn a little about the architecture of a computer and some general terms to use when talking about computer programs.

 In chapter 2 you learn how to make decisions in your programs using if statements.
 An if statements alters the sequence of executed statements depending on a condition.
 You also learn about the guess and check pattern of computation.
 This pattern is important to learn and memorize because you use it over and over in programs you write.
 Learning objectives for this chapter are outlined below.

 - Sections 2.1 & 2.2 - Here you learn about the guess and check pattern of computation.
 You can watch this video that goes along with these chapters.

 - Sections 2.3, 2.4, & 2.5 - In these sections you learn about choosing from a list of alternatives, Boolean values, and short-circuit logic.
 The video below helps to further explain these concepts.

 - Section 2.6 - In this section we learn that floating point numbers are only approximations of real numbers and therefore we must take some care when comparing floats for equality.
 It is likely that two floats will be close to the same value, but not exactly the same value, even when we would like them to be equal.
 The video below helps to illustrate this problem and the solution to it.